🕰️ Nostalgia from the World of Programming

 print "Hello and welcome to the world of Perl!\n";

 I still remember controlling the little turtle with commands that made it draw shapes on the screen.
-One of my earliest 'aha!' moments came when I saw this code draw a perfect square:
+It wasn't just code — it was art and logic.

 REPEAT 4 [FORWARD 100 RIGHT 90]